pires/kubernetes-elasticsearch-cluster/README.md

 * `Client` nodes - intended for client usage, no data, with HTTP API
 * `Data` nodes - intended for storing and indexing data, no HTTP API

-Given this, I'm going to demonstrate how to provision a (near, as storage is still an issue) production grade scenario consisting of 3 master, 2 client and 2 data nodes.
+Given this, I'm going to demonstrate how to provision a production grade scenario consisting of 3 master, 2 client and 2 data nodes.

 <a id="important-notes">